QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/price-system.md

 The `min` means the item minimal price.
 The `max` means the item maxmium price.

-All items in one rule set share same price limit, to give different price limit, you must create another rule.
+All items in one rule set to share the same price limit, to give different price limit, you must create another rule.

 ## Permission